tgoldenphoenix/my-markdown-notes/docs/programming-md/linux/dev-ops/vim/vim.md

 As a general rule, we could say that the `d{motion}` command tends to work well with `aw`, `as`, and `ap`, whereas the c{motion} command works better with `iw` and similar.

-### Mark
+### Marks

-Vim’s marks allow us to jump quickly to locations of interest within a document.
+Vim’s `marks` allow us to jump quickly to locations of interest within a document.
 We can set marks manually, but Vim also keeps track of certain points of interest for us automatically.

+In Vim, marks and registers are two entirely separate storage systems that serve different purposes.
+While they both use a single character (like a or B) as a label, they do not share the same memory space or data.

 The `m{a-zA-Z}` command marks the current cursor location with the designated letter.
-Lowercase marks are local to each individual buffer, whereas uppercase marks are globally accessible.
+Lowercase marks are local to each individual buffer, whereas uppercase marks are **globally** accessible.

 Vim does nothing to indicate that a mark has been set, but if you’ve done it right, then you should be able to jump directly to your mark with only two keystrokes from anywhere in the file.

+---

-Vim provides two Normal mode commands for jumping to a mark.
-(Pay attention—they look similar!) `’{mark}` moves to the line where a mark was set, positioning the cursor on the first non-whitespace character.
-The [\`{mark}] command moves the cursor to the exact position where a mark was set, restoring the line and the column at once
+- Vim provides two Normal mode commands for **jumping to a mark**.
+(Pay attention—they look similar!):
+  * `’{mark}` (using a single quote) moves to the line where a mark was set, positioning the cursor on the first non-whitespace character.
+  * The \`{mark} (using backtick) command moves the cursor to the exact position where a mark was set, restoring the line and the column at once.

-If you commit only one of these commands to memory, go with [\`{mark}].
+- If you commit only one of these commands to memory, go with [\`{mark}].
 Whether you care about restoring the exact position or just getting to the right line, this command will get you there.
-The only time you have to use the ’{mark} form is in the context of an Ex command.
+The only time you have to use the `’{mark}` form is in the context of an Ex command.

 The `mm` and [\`m] commands make a handy pair.
 Respectively, they set the mark `m` and jump to it.

+---

- The marks that Vim sets for us automatically can be really handy.
+- The marks that Vim sets for us automatically can be really handy:

-- [``] Position before the last jump within current file (giống `<C-o>`)
+  * [``] Position before the last jump within current file (giống `<C-o>`)
-- \`.
+  * \`.
 Location of last change
-- \`^ Location of last insertion
+  * \`^ Location of last insertion
-- \`[ Start of last change or yank
+  * \`[ Start of last change or yank
-- \`] End of last change or yank
+  * \`] End of last change or yank
-- \`< Start of last visual selection
+  * \`< Start of last visual selection
-- \`> End of last visual selection
+  * \`> End of last visual selection

 ### Jump Between Matching Parentheses

 Vim provides a motion that lets us move between opening and closing pairs of parentheses.
 By enabling the `matchit.vim` plugin, we can extend this behavior to work on pairs of XML tags as well as on keywords in some programming languages.

 - The `%` motion command jumps between opening & closing parentheses `(), [] or {}}`.
 You can jump from the open parentheses to the closing one and vice versa.
-  - If your cursor is on an opening bracket like `(`, `{`, or `[`, pressing `%` jumps to the corresponding closing bracket.
+  * If your cursor is on an opening bracket like `(`, `{`, or `[`, pressing `%` jumps to the corresponding closing bracket.
-  - If your cursor is on a closing bracket like `)`, `}`, or `]`, pressing `%` jumps back to the corresponding opening bracket.
+  * If your cursor is on a closing bracket like `)`, `}`, or `]`, pressing `%` jumps back to the corresponding opening bracket.
-  - It's useful for quickly navigating code blocks or checking if brackets are balanced.
+  * It's useful for quickly navigating code blocks or checking if brackets are balanced.

 When we use the `%` command, Vim automatically sets a mark for the location from which we jumped.
-We can snap back to it by pressing [``]
+We can snap back to it by pressing [``] (press the backtick two times).

 ---